Guests with disabilities

 Sundance Villas offer Help with shopping and luggage

-At 2 bedroomed level access Villa Katerina the owner will drive you to the local minimarket, wait for you while you shop, and bring you back (pre book this please).
-The large shower room has a plastic stool which can help with shower accessibility.
+On request, pre holiday: At 2 bedroomed level access Villa Katerina the owner can drive you to the local minimarket, wait for you while you shop, and bring you back (pre book this please).
+The large shower room has a plastic stool which can help with shower accessibility and we have a push along tea trolley which has proved useful to bring items out to the poolside.
+Villa Katerina is not wheelchair accessible.

 All our Sundance Villas owners would be happy to add extra items to your complimentary hamper to help you settle in, without the need to go shopping straight away.